KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

     },
     /* rationale dialog settings: an object with the options for texts and theme. */ {
-        msg, /* message on the rationale notification dialog */ okButton, /* text on the rationale OK button */ cancelButton, /* text on the rationale Cancel button */ theme /* theme to use to style the rationale dialog, see below */ }
+        show, /* whether to show te rationale dialog or skip it.
+Default true. title, /* title of the rationale notification dialog.
+Default "Notification Permission". */ msg, /* message on the rationale notification dialog.
+Default "Permission is needed to show a notification on the lock screen." */ okButton, /* text on the rationale OK button.
+Default "OK". */ cancelButton, /* text on the rationale Cancel button.
+Default "Not now". */ theme /* theme to use to style the rationale dialog, see below.
+Default window.cordova.notifications_permission.themes.Theme_DeviceDefault_Dialog_Alert. */
+    }
 );
 ```

 Asks for permission if not done already or declined.
 Permission is asked through the official - and only - Android System dialog.
-If permission is not granted by the user, a second time the app starts a "rationale" dialog is displayed explaining why permission needs to be given.
-You can customize the message, buttons, and theme of this dialog.
+If permission is not granted by the user, a second time a "rationale" dialog is displayed explaining why permission needs to be given.
+You can customize the message, buttons, and theme of this rationale dialog.

 See below for an example of it's usage.